southern-company-r-d/OpenUVF/README.md

 OpenUVF is intended for research and development purposes... [add polite description to avoid users being disapointed]
 ## Documentation

-[reference to TensorFlow and its license]
+[reference to TensorFlow, its owner, and its license.
+Mention what portions we used and where we included it in our code]

 [add reference to OpenUVF license]